If you owe us money, we will send you an Account Payable letter telling you:

 Recovering overpayments from other Australian Government departments

 Deductions may be made to recover money owed to other Australian Government departments, including the Department of Veterans' Affairs.
-We also recover some overpayments on behalf of the New Zealand Department of Work and Income.
+We also recover some overpayments on behalf of the Ministry of Social Development New Zealand.

 We will let you know if we are going to recover any of these overpayments from your Centrelink payments.